whynotlol1/python-chat-forum-bot/README.md

 ## Important:

-Note that just installing the source code and running ```main.py``` will not be enough!
+Note that just installing the source code and running ```main.py``` will not be enough to make the telegram bot work!
 First you need to do these steps:
 1. Make sure your python setup meets **all** the requirements above
 2. Create your own telegram bot with [@BotFather](https://telegram.me/BotFather)
 3. Copy the bot's API token and pate it into the ```__misc__/_bot_token_.txt``` file